celery/celery/docs/userguide/security.rst

 cryptographic hashes of files in the file-system, so that administrators can be alerted when they change.
-This way when the damage is done and your system has been compromised you can tell exactly what files intruders have changed  (password files, logs, backdoors, rootkits and so on).
+This way when the damage is done and your system has been compromised you can tell exactly what files intruders have changed  (password files, logs, back-doors, root-kits and so on).
 Often this is the only way you will be able to detect an intrusion.

 Some open source implementations include: